Intervention into a practice

 When do we intervene?

 Statute provides us with grounds for intervention.
-We can intervene if
+We will intervene if

 - there are grounds to intervene, and